LHB coach: History

 rake was introduced for Mumbai-New Delhi Rajdhani Express in December 2003.
 Up to November 2023, over 31,000 LHB coaches have been produced by the RCF, ICF, and MCF.
 These coaches are being used in various trains across the country and have been offering better passenger comfort.
 Indian Railways plans to convert all trains to LHB or Vande Bharat type coaches by 2030.

-But at the current rate of progress the project is set to complete by 2035.

 Technical

 The coaches are designed for an operating speed up to 160 km/h and could go up to 200 km/h.
 They have been tested up to 180 km/h.
 Their length of 23.54 m and a width of 3.24 m means a higher passenger capacity, compared to conventional rakes.
 The tare weight of the AC chair car was weighed as 39.5 t.

 These coaches are considered anti-telescopic, which means they do not get smashed through a second coach or flip in case of a collision (chiefly head-on).
 These coaches are made of stainless steel and the interiors are made of aluminium which make them lighter as compared to conventional rakes.
 Each coach also has an "advanced pneumatic disc brake system" for efficient braking at higher speeds, "modular interiors" that integrate lighting into ceiling and luggage racks with wider windows.
 The improved suspension system of LHB coaches ensures more riding comfort for the passengers compared to conventional rakes.
 The air conditioning system of the LHB coaches is of higher capacity compared to the older rakes and is electronically controlled which is said to give passengers better comfort than the older coaches during summer and winter seasons.
 They are relatively quieter as each coach produces a maximum noise level of 60 decibels while conventional coaches can produce 100 decibels.

 Each LHB coach costs between ₹15 million to ₹20 million, whereas the power car which houses a generator costs about ₹30 million.